NESCent/phylocommons/README.md

-phylocommons is a Django web application frontend to the RDF treestore, which stores phylogenetic trees in a triple store for easy reuse.
+PhyloCommons is a Django web application frontend to the RDF treestore, which stores phylogenetic trees in a triple store for easy reuse.

-## Installing your own instance of phylocommons
+## Installing your own instance of PhyloCommons

 ### Django

-You'll need Django version 1.4 installed. phylocommons uses the django-registration plugin which is not currently compatible with Django 1.5.
+You'll need Django version 1.4 installed.
+PhyloCommons uses the django-registration plugin which is not currently compatible with Django 1.5.

 ### Virtuoso